Video included! How am I taxed if I participate in a nonqualified employee stock purchase plan?

 The favorable tax treatment for participants in a Section 423 ESPP does not apply to participants in a nonqualified ESPP.
 Instead, the taxation that applies to the value of any discount stemming from the purchase price or company match resembles the taxation of an exercise spread from nonqualified stock options.

 You have three core tax rules:

 - The spread is taxed as ordinary income when the purchase price is discounted from the market price on the purchase date.

-- The taxes (income tax, Social Security, and Medicare) are withheld at purchase.
+- The taxes are withheld at purchase (income tax, Social Security, and Medicare).

-- Any additional gain on the sale above the market price on the purchase date is capital gain.
+- At sale, any change in the stock price after the purchase price is capital gain or loss.
 This can be short- or long-term, depending on how long the shares are held after purchase.

 The tax treatment is similar for any financial contribution or for additional shares granted by your company linked to your purchase.

 Example: Your company offers you a nonqualified ESPP that is available only to hourly and nonexecutive employees.

 - The ESPP has an 18% discount from the stock price for purchases every three months.